jteijema/makita-UI/README.md

-# Makita UI
+# Makita-UI

-Makita UI is a user-friendly interface for the Makita library.
+Makita-UI is a user-friendly interface for the Makita library.
 It provides a GUI that makes it easier for you to select templates, add scripts, and generate new ones based on your preferences.
 Features

 - Selection of templates for different use-cases.